 ***Happy New Moon meanderings, Winter Solstice and Yuletide preparations***

 Please bear in mind that Christmas can be an overwhelming and challenging time for many individuals.
-I found it especially difficult with an eating disorder (ED), which took many new moons to bring light to.
+I found it especially difficult with an eating disorder (ED).
 In the end my slow recovery was to get involved with food on a daily basis and to learn about health and healing.
 I started out by experimenting with a plant-based lifestyle until I was able to introduce more food groups and it was during this time that I created most of the recipes I am sharing today.
 I hope that by doing so, I can help someone else along the way.

 There are numerous triggers for an eating disorder, one being found in individuals on the autism spectrum.
 If you (or someone you know) are suffering with an ED perhaps explore this avenue, especially if feelings of being misunderstood or struggling to fit in are present.
 Females are commonly missed as being autistic and misdiagnosed.
 If you have any questions in regard to this, please feel free to contact me.